Richard Golian

 No Predefined Meaning Found

-For me, it’s about striving to understand life and the world.
+For me, it is about striving to understand life and the world.
 Building strong relationships.
 Taking adventurous paths toward ambitious goals.
 And most importantly—knowing why I get out of bed in the morning (That bit about getting out of bed is an exaggeration.
 Most of the posts on my blog, including this one, were written lying down.).

 And today, I have that answer.